 These incidents, however, do not prove that one sin is the “greatest sin” of all.
-Proverbs 6:16-19 is a catalog of the seven sins God hates and are detestable to Him: “..haughty eyes, a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet that are quick to rush into evil, a false witness who pours out lies and a man who stirs up dissension among brothers.”
-But none of the seven is identified as a greater sin than any of the others and none is identified as the greatest sin.
+Proverbs 6:16–19 is a catalog of the seven sins God hates and are detestable to Him: “Haughty eyes, a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet that are quick to rush into evil, a false witness who pours out lies and a man who stirs up dissension among brothers.”
+But none of the seven are identified as a greater sin than any of the others, and none are identified as the greatest sin.

 Although the Bible doesn’t name any one sin as the greatest sin, it does refer to the unpardonable sin, which is the sin of unbelief.
 There is no pardon for a person who dies in unbelief.
 The Bible is clear that, in His love for mankind, God provided the means of eternal salvation—Jesus Christ and His death on the cross—for “whoever believes in Him” (John 3:16).
 The only condition under which forgiveness would not be granted concerns those who reject the only means of salvation.
 Jesus said, “I am the way and the truth and the life.
 No one comes to the Father except through me” (John 14:6), making it clear that He and He alone is the path to God and salvation.
 To reject the only means of salvation is unpardonable and, in that sense, is the greatest sin of all.

 Recommended Resources: Hard Sayings of the Bible and Logos Bible Software.

 What is the worst sin?